Requirements for using NetFlow data (principle)

-Before you configure the system to analyze NetFlow data, you must enable the NetFlow feature on the routers or other NetFlow-enabled network devices you plan to use, and configure the devices to broadcast NetFlow data to a destination network where the sensing interface of a managed device is connected.
+Before you configure the system to analyze NetFlow data, you must enable the NetFlow feature on the routers or other NetFlow-enabled network devices you plan to use.
+Configure the devices to broadcast NetFlow data to a destination network where the sensing interface of a managed device is connected.

 The system can parse both NetFlow version 5 and NetFlow version 9 records.
-NetFlow exporters must use one of those versions if you want to export the data to the system.
-In addition, the system requires that specific fields be present in the exported NetFlow templates and records.
-If your NetFlow exporters are using version 9, which you can customize, you must make sure that the exported templates and records contain the following fields, in any order:
+NetFlow exporters must use one of those versions if you export data.
+Ensure the exported NetFlow templates and records contain specific fields like IN_BYTES, IN_PKTS, PROTOCOL, among others.
+If your NetFlow exporters are using version 9, which you can customize, you must make sure that the exported templates and records contain the following fields, IN any order:

 • IN_BYTES (1)